vuhieutrung279/LandingPageClone/README.md

-# ThemeSCSS
+# Clone Landing Page
 Using HTML5 and CSS3 (SASS)
-Buld SASS with gulp
+Build SCSS with gulp
 Based design theme on themebucket